Cod as food

-This article is about cod and other cod-like fishes from the family of Gadidae, such as haddock, pollock, and whiting, regarded as food.
+Cod and other cod-like fish have been widely used as food through history.
+Other cod-like fish come from the same family (Gadidae) that cod belong to, such as haddock, pollock, and whiting.

 Cod

 Cod is popular as a food with a mild flavour and a dense, flaky white flesh.
 Young Atlantic cod or haddock prepared in strips for cooking is called scrod.
 Cod's soft liver can be canned or fermented into cod liver oil, providing an excellent source of vitamin A, vitamin D, vitamin E and omega-3 fatty acids (EPA and DHA).
 Cod flesh is moist and flaky when cooked and is white in colour.
 In the United Kingdom, Atlantic cod is one of the most common ingredients in fish and chips, along with haddock and plaice.
 Cod can be easily turned into various other products, such as cod liver oil, omega pills, etc.

+According to the laws of kashrut, cod is considered kosher because it is a fish with both fins and scales.